 Weight Limit: 300 lbs for Single Kayak & 600 lbs total for 2-Person Kayak

-What You Should Bring: Sunblock, insect repellant, and water bottle
+What You Should Bring: Sunblock, insect repellent, towel and water bottle

 (Please check your email for launch point directions.)

-Note: This tour is in tandem kayak only due to kayaking restrictions by National Wildlife Refuge.
+Note: This tour is in tandem kayak only due to kayaking restrictions by National Wildlife Refuge and Brevard County regulations.

 The Indian River Lagoon is an estuary that is fed by the waters of the Atlantic Ocean making it a unique natural habitat.
 The high salt content in the water here makes it a perfect home for dinoflagellates which create a natural light to protect themselves.
 This neon light produced by these tiny sea plankton is called bioluminescence.
 However, they are not the only marine life that create bioluminescence.
-Check out this amazing TED Talk about this natural phenomenon.
+As mentioned, there are bioluminescent jellies, squid, and plant life in the ocean.

-Florida has more endangered or threatened species than any other state, and the Indian River is home to 36 rare or endangered wildlife.
+Florida has more endangered or threatened species than any other state.
+The Indian River is home to 36 rare or endangered wildlife.
 The West Indian Manatee is one of them.
 Manatees love this river because of the abundance of seagrass beds.